 What is White Cheddar Cheese?

 The cheddar cheese is then aged for three to six months.
-Sharp or extra sharp cheddar is aged for six to eighteen months so, the more the cheese is aged, the sharper it tastes become.
+Sharp or extra sharp cheddar is aged for six to eighteen months, so the more the cheese is aged, the sharper it tastes become.

 What is Yellow Cheddar Cheese?

-The Orange or Yellow Cheddar was first produced in southwest England in the seventeenth century in a village called cheddar village, due to which it is named cheddar cheese.
+Orange or Yellow Cheddar was first produced in southwest England in the seventeenth century in a village called cheddar village, due to which it is named cheddar cheese.

 Therefore its taste does not affect the cheese taste.
-It also does not the nutritional value of the Yellow Cheddar Cheese.
+It also does not have the nutritional value of the Yellow Cheddar Cheese.

 The process of making Yellow Cheddar is the same as White Cheddar.
 The only difference is the color additives used.

-Earlier the cheesemaker used saffron, marigold, and carrot juice as color additives, but now all the cheesemakers prefer annatto as a color additive.
+Earlier, the cheesemaker used saffron, marigold, and carrot juice as color additives, but now all the cheesemakers prefer annatto as a color additive.

 Main Differences Between White and Yellow Cheddar Cheese

-- Yellow Cheddar Cheese is harder than White Cheddar Cheese and, the smoothness depends on the age of the cheese.
-Whereas, White Cheddar Cheese is slightly crumbly in texture and is semi-hard.
+- Yellow Cheddar Cheese is harder than White Cheddar Cheese, and the smoothness depends on the age of the cheese.
+Whereas White Cheddar Cheese is slightly crumbly in texture and is semi-hard.

 - Yellow Cheddar Cheese is used as stuffing in cheeseburgers, sandwiches, and rolls, etc. While White Cheddar Cheese is melted and is used as a sauce to eat with pasta, fries, chicken, etc.